ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-10-02-SRWIntroduction.md

 ### Signaling Language

 One of the most common errors in writing is **failing to connect one sentence or idea to the next**.
-The space between a full stop and the next capital letter is a dangerous space for the writer and the readers.
+The space between a full stop and the next capital letter is dangerous for the writer and readers.
 One of the tasks of a writer is to make sure the gap is closed so that the reader is carried carefully from one piece of information to the next.

 Here are several ways to fill the gap: